 Pride is an opportunity for people to come together to celebrate diversity and promote unity and equal rights within the lesbian, gay, bisexual, and transgender community.
 And Delta is proud to be a corporate sponsor of many Pride events happening across the U.S. We support the LGBT community and Pride is just one of the many events we're involved with every year to show our love.

-If you see us waving our wings at one of the Pride Events on the right, make sure to wave back.
+If you see us waving our wings at one of the Pride Events, make sure to wave back.